akiellor/jasmine-junit-runner/ROADMAP.md

 2. readme/howto
 3. example project w/ gradle
 4. When classpath/path specified which doesn't exist Reflections will blow up.
+5. Make default spec to run respect the package the class file is in.

 Nice to Haves
 =============